ClientModder1992/vizality/ACKNOWLEDGEMENTS.md

-# Preface
+# Acknowledgements

 This project is not the work of a single person.
-It contains Node packages and code from many members of the Discord modding community and even Javascript community in general.
+It contains Node packages and code from many members of the Discord modding community over time and even the JavaScript community in general.
 I try to make citations in the code to give credit where credit is due as much as possible---indicating the author, license type, and usually a link to the original source---but I am sure I've missed some people as well.
-Still, this is a thank to all of those people whose code and ideas have contributed to the creation of Vizality and making Discord a better place.
+Still, this is a thank to all of those people whose code and ideas have contributed to the creation of Vizality.

 ## Notable Mentions